 Goals of a Power and Sample Size Analysis

-Power analysis involves taking these four considerations, adding subject-area knowledge, and managing tradeoffs to settle on a sample size.
+Power analysis involves taking these three considerations, adding subject-area knowledge, and managing tradeoffs to settle on a sample size.
 During this process, you must rely heavily on your expertise to provide reasonable estimates of the input values.

 Power analysis helps you manage an essential tradeoff.
 As you increase the sample size, the hypothesis test gains a greater ability to detect small effects.
 This situation sounds great.
 However, larger sample sizes cost more money.
 And, there is a point where an effect becomes so minuscule that it is meaningless in a practical sense.

 You don’t want to collect a large and expensive sample only to be able to detect an effect that is too small to be useful!
 Nor do you want an underpowered study that has a low probability of detecting an important effect.
-Your goal is to collect a sample that is large enough to have a sufficient statistical power to detect a meaningful effect—but not too large to be wasteful.
+Your goal is to collect a large enough sample to have sufficient power to detect a meaningful effect—but not too large to be wasteful.

 As you’ll see in the upcoming examples, the analyst provides numeric values that correspond to “a good chance” and “meaningful effect.”
 These values allow you to tailor the analysis to your needs.